-Social Security Administration, Annual Statistical Supplement, 1999, 1999.
+Social Security Administration, Annual Statistical Supplement, 2000, 2000.

-Social Security Administration, "Highlights of Social Security Data, December 1999," www.ssa.gov/policy/programs/ssd.html.
+Social Security Administration, Office of Research, Evaluations and Statistics, "Highlights of Social Security Data, December 2000."

 Social Security Brief

 The National Academy of Social Insurance is a nonpartisan research and education organization made up of the nation's leading experts on Social Security, Medicare and other social insurance programs.
 It does not lobby or take positions on policy issues.
 Any views expressed in its Briefs are those of the authors and do not represent an official position of the Academy or its funders.